maikeldolle/watercrawl-ollama/README.md

 ```

 ## ToDo
-- [ ] Retrieve all available models from Ollama backend
+- [ ] Automatically retrieve all available models from Ollama backend

 ## Contributing